TEDxWarwickTechnical/tedxwarwicktechnical.github.io/_collections/_recruitment/coordinators.md

 year: 2020

-status: closed  # One of open, closed or future
+status: open  # One of open, closed or future

 brief:
   open: |